 - DON’T FORCE YOURSELF ON PEOPLE. – There’s nothing worse than the overeager psychic that pushes clairvoyance onto people while waiting for a bus, for instance.
 Some people just aren’t ready yet to hear from their long-dead granddad

 - STRESS FREE WILL. – A prediction that inhibits a person’s growth is worthless.
-If, for example, you said to a young girl, “Your marriages will all end in divorce,” they probably would.
+If you said to a girl, “Your marriages will all end in divorce,” they probably would.
 How could a marriage last if they’re subconsciously thinking that it’s doomed?
 Clients may remember things they’ve been told for the rest of their lives.

 - GIVE EVIDENCE. – Try to give quantifiable facts about the sitter’s life or those they know in spirit.
-Don’t talk about wooly future events.
+Don’t talk about woolly future events.

 - CULTIVATE SPIRITUAL VALUES. – Make your daily life part of your psychic work.
 Try to change your attitudes and develop spiritual good habits.

-- BE GOOD HUMOURED. – Try to spread a little happiness with your psychic work.
+- BE GOOD HUMORED. – Try to spread a little happiness with your psychic work.